WordPress/blueprints/docs/build-your-first-blueprint.md

 [<kbd> <br>Run Blueprint<br> </kbd>](https://playground.wordpress.net/#eyIkc2NoZW1hIjoiaHR0cHM6Ly9wbGF5Z3JvdW5kLndvcmRwcmVzcy5uZXQvYmx1ZXByaW50LXNjaGVtYS5qc29uIiwibG9naW4iOnRydWUsInNpdGVPcHRpb25zIjp7ImJsb2duYW1lIjoiTXkgZmlyc3QgQmx1ZXByaW50In0sInBsdWdpbnMiOlsiaGVsbG8tZG9sbHkiLCJodHRwczovL3Jhdy5naXRodWJ1c2VyY29udGVudC5jb20vYWRhbXppZWwvYmx1ZXByaW50cy90cnVuay9kb2NzL2hlbGxvLW9uLXRoZS1kYXNoYm9hcmQuemlwIl0sInN0ZXBzIjpbeyJzdGVwIjoiaW5zdGFsbFRoZW1lIiwidGhlbWVaaXBGaWxlIjp7InJlc291cmNlIjoid29yZHByZXNzLm9yZy90aGVtZXMiLCJzbHVnIjoiYWR2ZW50dXJlciJ9fV19)

-### Changing site content
+### 6. Change the site content

-Finally, we'll delete the default content of the site and import a new one from a WordPress export file (WXR).
+Finally, let's delete the default content of the site and import a new one from a WordPress export file (WXR).

-#### Deleting the old content
+### Delete the old content

-There is no Blueprint step to delete the default content.
-We'll have to do it by running a snippet of custom PHP code:
+There isn't a Blueprint step to delete the default content, but you can do that with a snippet of PHP code:

 ```php
 <?php